“Hey, guys! If you want to sit with us, we’ll be sitting in the back of the cafeteria.”

 Not because it’s easy.
 Not because the other person deserves it.
 Not even because you might feel better after you do.

 Forgive because Jesus forgave you.
-It wasn’t based on a feeling or an emotion He had.
+It wasn’t based on a feeling that He had.
 Jesus chose—yes, consciously chose—to forgive us.

 But God shows his love for us in that while we were still sinners, Christ died for us.
 (Romans 5:8 ESV)

-Friends, Jesus didn’t decide to love us once we had decided to love Him back.
-He didn’t decide to love us once we had confessed our rejection.
-He decided to love us before we were even born…millennia before we realized what a mess we had made.
+Please don’t skip past this verse.
+Instead, let this truth soak in: Jesus didn’t decide to love us once we’d decided to love Him back; He decided to love us before we were even born—millennia before we realized what a mess we’d made.

 Forgiving the messy people in our lives is no different.
-Forgiveness is not about waiting until the rejectors recognize that they have hurt us (because they might never recognize it).
-Forgiveness is not about waiting until the rejectors ask for our forgiveness (because they might never ask).
+Forgiveness isn’t about waiting until the rejectors recognize that they’ve have hurt us (because they might never recognize it).
+And forgiveness isn’t about waiting until the rejectors ask for our forgiveness (because they might never ask).
 It’s about deciding to love by choosing forgiveness, just like Christ did.

 *Name has been changed.